-Physics and astronomy have been taught continuously in Preston for over 190 years; and we trace our heritage back to Jeremiah Horrocks who made the first successful prediction and observation of a Transit of Venus, from central Lancashire.
+Physics and astronomy have been taught in Preston for over 190 years.
+We trace our heritage back to Jeremiah Horrocks in 1639.
+He made the first successful prediction and observation of a Transit of Venus from central Lancashire.
 These all make us one of the best universities for physics in the UK.

 Study Physics01 / 03

 At UCLan, our research informs the teaching and course content of our programmes.
 In the latest Research Excellence Framework (REF), we are proud that 90% of Physics research submitted rated as world-leading and internationally excellent overall (4/3-star).
 The REF is a national assessment by the government of our research quality taking place every seven years.Discover our Physics REF submission

 Why study Physics at university?

 - 92% overall student satisfaction on our Physics courses (National Student Survey, 2022).